-RESTRICTIVE TRADE/BOYCOTTS: A request to participate in any activity that could have the effect of promoting a boycott or restrictive trade practice fostered by a foreign country against customers or suppliers located in a country friendly to the U.S. or against a U.S. person, firm or corporation must be reported promptly to the Law Department.
+RESTRICTIVE TRADE/BOYCOTTS: Any request or contractual clause that asks HII to participate in any activity that could have the effect of promoting a boycott or restrictive trade practice fostered by a foreign country against customers or suppliers located in a country friendly to the U.S. or against a U.S. person, firm or corporation must be reported promptly to the Law Department.

-ANTI-TRUST LAWS: The anti-trust laws in the U.S. and Australia prohibit and make unlawful any contract, combination or conspiracy with any competitor, potential competitor or representative of same that restricts interstate commerce or competition in the marketplace like price fixing, boycotts or limitation of product end sales.
+ANTI-TRUST LAWS: The anti-trust laws in the U.S. and Australia prohibit and make unlawful any contract. combination or conspiracy with any competitor, potential competitor or representative of same that restricts interstate commerce or competition in the marketplace like price fixing, boycotts or limitation of product end sales.